biostochastics/CodeConCat/README.md

 ## Features

 - **AI-Optimized Output**: Structured content with smart context generation
-- **Smart File Collection**: Intelligent filtering and organization of your codebase
+- **Smart File Collection**: Intelligent filtering and organization of your codebase, including support for `.gitignore` rules and consistent glob pattern matching via the `pathspec` library.
 - **Documentation Extraction**: Automatically extract and process documentation
 - **Directory Tree**: Visual representation of your project structure
-- **Multiple Formats**: Output in Markdown, JSON, or XML
+- **Multiple Formats**: Output in Markdown, JSON, XML, or plain Text (`--format text`).
 - **Language Detection**: Automatic language detection and syntax highlighting
 - **Clipboard Integration**: One-click copy to clipboard
-- **Markdown Cross-Linking**: Symbol summaries in Markdown now link to their definitions for easier navigation (`--cross-link-symbols`).
+- **Markdown Cross-Linking**: When using `--format markdown` and the `--cross-link-symbols` flag, symbol summaries in the Markdown output will link to their corresponding definitions via HTML anchors for easier navigation.
 - **Token Counting**: Accurate GPT-4 token counting for all processed content
 - **Progress Tracking**: Real-time progress indication during processing (multi-stage progress bars for file collection, parsing, annotation, doc extraction, output writing; toggle with `--no-progress-bar`)
 - **Comprehensive Code Analysis**: Functions, classes, structs, and symbols are listed in the Markdown output under each file's analysis section for full visibility.